 - While you can make this and eat it right away, making it a day or even two days in advance works great.
 The flavors come together really nicely over time.
 Just be sure to give it a stir a few times along the way

 - Do you need this to be gluten free?
 You can easily swap the pasta out OR make it a “village” salad with no pasta.
 I would double (or even triple) the amount of veggies, and be sure to add the optional items.
 The dressing will taste great with everything mixed together.

-- 2 tsp grated garlic (i used the frozen garlic cubes)
+- 2 teaspoon grated garlic i used the frozen garlic cubes

 - boil pasta according to directions

 - when pasta is done, drain and rinse under cold water